shrutikapatil001/myAICTE-internship-pro/README.md

-Resume Screening and Ranking System
+Resume Screening and Candidate Ranking System

 This project was developed as part of my online internship to streamline the hiring process using automation and intelligent ranking.